robot670/Anirudh_BlueStamp_Portfolio/index.md

 ## Description

 I chose the retro arcade as my starter project because it allows me to play classic games like Tetris using a simple display and arcade-style buttons.
 The purpose of this project was to help me master soldering various components, such as a display, buttons, a power switch, and wires.
-To build it, I first started by soldering the various components of my project on my board and then screwing a case to finish it off.
+To build it, I first started by soldering the various components of my project onto my board and then screwing a case to finish it off.

 ## Challenges